 Ostensibly, this is to prevent the injured worker from injuring the same body part again and having the insurance company pay for the injury twice.
 The practical application in areas where there are only one or two large healthcare organizations is to limit the potential employers for the injured healthcare worker, making it more difficult for them to return to work.

 If you are a healthcare worker who has been injured on the job, your first step, as always, is to report your injury to your employer.
 The law gives you thirty days to do this, and the sooner you do it, the better off you will be.
-Once you have reported your injury to your employer, be sure to file a Claim for Benefits with the Virginia Workers’ Compensation Commission.
+Once you have reported your injury to your employer, be sure to file a Claim Form with the Virginia Workers’ Compensation Commission.

-The Claim for Benefits Form
+The Claim Form Form

 When completing this form, be sure to complete both parts.
 This means both Part A, where you describe your accident and list the body parts injured and Part B, where you tell the Commission what benefits you would like to claim.